 Sign up for an appointment if:

-- You earned income in the US in 2013
+- You had income in the US in 2014

 - You have completed your federal tax forms before coming to the session.
 You must bring a copy of your completed federal tax forms to the session!